Early Careers Forum

 How your academic career advances at Bristol will be dependent on the pathway that you are on, and whether your role is open to progression or promotion.

 A number of courses are available through Staff Development and early career staff are encouraged to take advantage of them.

 In order to develop your career effectively, you should undergo a yearly staff development review with your line manager.

 A positive working environment in the School of Physics

 Physics is proud to have achieved Juno Practitioner status, and an Athena Swan Bronze award, in recognition of our efforts to support equal opportunities within the School.

 The University requires all staff to be aware of equality and diversity issues.
 There is an equality and diversity online training module which all staff should complete.

-If you are an early career researcher and are hiring research staff, you should attend the Fair and Effective recruitment course before you do this.
+If you are an early career researcher and are hiring research staff, you should attend the Effective Recruitment and Selection course before you do this.

 There are a number of funding opportunities that are available to early career researchers.
 The Research, Enterprise and Development Team handle all aspects of funding, and host a list of open funding calls.